minio/docs/source/operations/troubleshooting.rst

       Refer to :mc:`mc license register` for instructions.

       For clusters without direct Internet access, refer to the instructions in the :ref:`airgap example <minio-license-register-airgap>` of the :mc:`mc license register` documentation.

+      The process to register a deployment for SUBNET with an airgap works with MinIO Client version ``RELEASE.2022-07-29T19-17-16Z`` or later.
+      Earlier versions of the MinIO Client cannot register an airgapped deployment.

 .. _minio-subnet-license-file-download: